-Encompassing the values of Integrity Fairness and Respect and our commitment to human rights, the code is designed to help us provide positive outcomes and improve the safety and wellbeing of people, places and communities in Scotland.
-In East Ayrshire, we are continually working to ensure that these values and the code are understood by all our officers and staff and are preserved in all of our decisions and actions.
+Encompassing the values of Integrity Fairness and Respect and our commitment to human rights, the code is designed to help us provide positive outcomes and improve the safety and wellbeing of people, places and communities.
+Locally, we are continually working to ensure that these values are understood by all our officers and staff and are reflected in our decisions and actions.